Linking Transportation and Technology

 There are competing technologies for V2X implementation.
-Dedicated Short Range Communications (DSRC) radios overcome frequency selective fading, shadowing and high-speed hand-over difficulties, and use 802.11p to accelerate data exchange by reducing initial handshake and association.
-SCALABLE’s customers have been using EXata’s 802.11p wireless emulation with real DSRC radios in-the-loop to greatly reduce testing space requirements, time and cost.
+Dedicated Short Range Communications (DSRC) radios overcome frequency selective fading, shadowing, and high-speed hand-over difficulties, and use 802.11p to accelerate data exchange by reducing initial handshake and association.
+SCALABLE’s customers have been using EXata’s 802.11p wireless emulation with real DSRC radios in-the-loop to greatly reduce testing space requirements, time, and cost.
 A challenge to DSRC comes from the cellular industry in the form of C-V2X, which uses LTE and will upgrade to 5G.
 C-V2X promises performance advantages over DSRC, but has not been as extensively tested, which implies further delays that would be unacceptable to the automotive industry, with its priorities to improve driver assistance systems and develop autonomous vehicles.
 How can C-V2X testing be shortened?
 DSRC and C-V2X may need to coexist, but how will interoperability and interference be tested?
-SCALABLE’s wireless simulation that includes urban environments, vehicle mobility, fading, shadowing, path loss and interference, and our models of 802.11p, LTE, Thread, Bluetooth and 5G provide the answer.
+SCALABLE’s wireless simulation that includes urban environments, vehicle mobility, fading, shadowing, path loss, and interference, and our models of 802.11p, LTE, Thread, Bluetooth, and 5G provides the answer.
 Our tools reveal details about network performance at every layer of the stack, to locate problems in various environments and scenarios and improve safety on the road.

 Network Simulation Models for the Virtual World